helenclx/helenchong.dev/src/blog/posts/2025-05-19-my-vps-arc-began.md

 ## Wrapping Up

 By self-hosting some applications and migrating my websites to a VPS, I can proclaim that my VPS arc has officially begun.
 Learning to work on a VPS and self-host has been an incredible learning experience that I am grateful to experience, and cannot recommend enough.

+---

+## Update, 28 May 2025: A New VPS

+After starting to self-host on the first VPS I rented, I started to consider renting another VPS, as I foresaw the possibility of me wanting another server to self-host more stuff.
+Therefore, after scouting the recent offers from VPS providers on LowEndTalk, I chose to rent a new VPS from [DeluxHost](https://deluxhost.net/).

+For 15 euro per year, this new VPS has 2 vCPU cores, which is fewer than my VPS from Chunkserve of 4 vCPU cores, but same amount of RAM in 8 GB, and more SSD storage space with 80 GB while my Chunkserve VPS has 50 GB.
+I placed the order on my new VPS on May 26 evening in Malaysia time, then the server product was ready around 7 hours later on May 27 early morning in Malaysia time.
+I spent the day in setting up my new VPS, as well as migrating my websites and my instances of FreshRSS, Gitea and The Lounge to the new server.
+The migration is now officially completed on May 28.

+The main change I made to my new VPS is that I currently decide to not set up Gitea Actions for my Gitea instance, and instead use rsync to upload all my websites, including ones built with the static site generator [Eleventy](https://www.11ty.dev/), to their respective directories on my server.

+Previously, I used the [ssh-deploy GitHub Action](https://github.com/marketplace/actions/ssh-deploy) (for those who are not familiar with Gitea, Gitea Actions are designed to be compatible with GitHub Actions) to deploy my Eleventy websites, but I after starting to learn about SSH, I also began to use rsync to transfer files from my local machine to the remote servers I have SSH access to.
+Furthermore, since I have been making use of shell scripting to utilise rsync (and SCP) as mentioned above, I realised that I could deploy my websites to my servers faster through my local machine than using a GitHub or Gitea Action.
+Therefore, I decided that I do not really need GitHub or Gitea Actions for my personal projects any more.
+Not to mention, the ssh-deploy GitHub Action itself already utilises rsync, so using an Action that utilises rsync when I can do it myself is sort of redundant.

+As for the VPS I rented from Chunkserve, I have rebuilt the server and am still keeping it to tinker with.
+An extra VPS separate gives me more room to experiment with stuff without the risk of interfering with my public-facing main server.